 Meet the Moderator

 Margarita Vargas-Betancourt, PhD. is the Latin American and Caribbean Special Collections Librarian at the George A. Smathers Libraries of the University of Florida.
-In 2016, she was part of the team that got the Society of American Archivists’ Diversity Award for the Latin American and Cultural Heritage Archives Section webinar series Desmantelando Fronteras/Breaking Down Borders.

 Meet the Speakers

+Wanda dePaz-Ibanez moved from Puerto Rico to the United States in 1974 to pursue graduate studies.
+After obtaining an MA from SUNY, Stony Brook, New York and acquiring on a PhD degree in Education in 1981 from UC in Santa Barbara, California, she joined her family from Puerto Rico in relocating to Gainesville, Florida.
 In 1982, Wanda opened Emiliano’s Bakery alongside her husband, Jorge Ibanez.
 The small idealistic enterprise evolved throughout the years to become a mainstay of both the culinary and cultural landscape of the community.
 Alongside her family and generations of employees, she has been proud to uphold a proud position as a Latina woman business owner.
 She has proudly accepted innumerable awards and recognitions representing her family business.
+After 37 years in continuous operation, Wanda retired and Emiliano’s Restaurant closed its doors to the public.
+Having served as both a participant and witness to the development of a strong and vibrant Latin food scene in our community she hopefully looks into a future full of opportunities and creativity within our wider world.

 Linsey Derival was born in Haiti.
 When Derival was four years old, she moved to the Dominican Republic, living there until the age of 10 before moving to the United States.
 Derival’s grandfather was Cuban – and he had moved to Haiti due to the island’s economic and political situation.
 Derival identifies herself as Black/African-American and Latino.